dense-analysis/ale/CONTRIBUTING.md

 When you add a linter, make sure the language for the linter and the linter itself are present in the table in the [README.md](README.md) file and in the Vim [help file](doc/ale.txt).
 The programs and linters are sorted alphabetically in the table and list.

+# 2.2.
+Adding New Options

+If you add new options to the plugin, make sure to document those new options in the [README.md](README.md) file, and also in the [help file](doc/ale.txt).
+Follow the format of other options in each.
+Global options should appear in the README file, and in the relevant section in the help file, and options specific to a particular linter should go in the section for that linter.